Provision the Windows Data Science Virtual Machine on Azure

 - XGBoost: A tool providing fast and accurate boosted tree implementation.

-- Rattle (the R Analytical Tool To Learn Easily): A tool that makes getting started with data analytics and machine learning in R easy, with GUI-based data exploration, and modeling with automatic R code generation.
+- Rattle (the R Analytical Tool To Learn Easily): A tool that makes getting started with data analytics and machine learning in R easy.
+It includes GUI-based data exploration and modeling with automatic R code generation.

 - Weka : A visual data mining and machine learning software in Java.

 - Apache Drill: A schema-free SQL Query Engine for Hadoop, NoSQL, and Cloud Storage.
 Supports ODBC and JDBC interfaces to enable querying NoSQL and files from standard BI tools like PowerBI, Excel, Tableau.

 - Libraries in R and Python for use in Azure Machine Learning and other Azure services

 - Git including Git Bash to work with source code repositories including GitHub, Visual Studio Team Services and provides several popular Linux command-line utilities (including awk, sed, perl, grep, find, wget, curl, etc.) accessible both on git-bash and command prompt.

 Doing data science involves iterating on a sequence of tasks: